 Extra ways to support your child

-Prodigy Math Game is always free to play for every student.
-And you’ll always be able to access free parent features that help you support their learning!
+Prodigy Math Game includes free in-game educational content for all students to access.
+With a parent account, you’ll also be able to access free parent features that help you support their learning!

-But if you’re looking for extra support and more ways to help your child learn, upgrade to a Premium Membership.
-Your child will get in-game perks that keep them engaged and learning, and you’ll get access to three brand-new parent features.
+But if you’re looking for extra support and more ways to help your child practice math, upgrade to a Premium Membership.
+Your child will get in-game perks that help keep them engaged as they practice their math skills, and you’ll get access to brand-new parent features.